Why Anomaly Detection is Super Useful

 This anomaly detector has marked several big spikes (and often the abrupt end of the spike) as anomalies.
 I believe this is the result of the Puppy Bowl that Animal Planet airs at the same time as the Super Bowl.

-However, even among these spikes there is notable variation.
+These are one set of anomalies.
+However, even if we incorporate the Super Bowl into the model and expect a spike at that time of year, some of these are still anomalies.
 For example, in 2014, a Super Bowl ad named “Puppy Love” was particularly popular and increased the Super Bowl bump above its already unusually high level.

 As an example, I also included an artificial anomaly in this series.
-I made this one the type that are easy for humans to miss: the lack of a spike where there normally is one.
+It is the type that is easy for humans to miss: the lack of a spike where there normally is one.
 For a week in January of 2014, I lowered the value where there would normally be a relatively high search volume.
 The anomaly detector spotted this one too.

 A large part of our world hums along in a pleasantly predictable way.
 My heartbeat is usually pretty predictable, as is my daily routine, and that of the companies and systems I often interact with.
 However, sometimes things do go wrong or change suddenly.
-Whether this is with my heartbeat, the quarterly sales report, or millions of other variables, I hope an anomaly detector is watching and can draw attention to these unusual observations.
+Whether this is with my heartbeat, company sales, or millions of other variables, I hope an anomaly detector is watching and can draw attention to these unusual observations.